edgedb/easy-edgedb/README.md

 We know that Arthur has almost unlimited money, but the others we aren't sure about.
 Let's give them a random amount of money, and also `SELECT` it at the same time to display the result.
 For the random number we'll use the method we used for `strength` before: `round()` on a `random()` number multiplied by the maximum.

 Finally, when displaying the total we will cast it to a `decimal` type.
 With this, we can display the number of pounds as something like 555.76 instead of 555.76545256.
-For this we use the same `round()` function, but the last one in these signatures:
+For this we use the same `round()` function, but using the last signature:

 ```
 std::round(value: int64) -> float64